sky-kiwi/KKuTu/README.md

 ## English
 > Sky KKuTu - Rule the words!

-**KKuTu** is a casual game containing various word games that let players use their vocabulary.
+**Sky KKuTu** is a casual game containing various word games that let players use their vocabulary.
 Players can play alone with a robot, or play with other players who have entered to a server.
-This repository provides you what you have to prepare to play **KKuTu**.
+This repository provides you what you have to prepare to play **Sky KKuTu**.

 ### How to Install
 #### For Windows